Compact Bonnet Pairs: isometric tori with the same curvatures: Differential equations of surfaces

 Let $D\subset \C$ be a simply connected domain and $f:D\to \R^3$ be an isothermic immersion without umbilic points.
 Its differential is $df=f_u du+f_v dv$.
 An important property of an isothermic immersion is that the following form is closed.

 The corresponding immersion $f^*:D\to \R$, which is determined up to a translation, is also isothermic and is called the {\em (Christoffel) dual isothermic surface}.
 The relation (\ref{eq:isothermic_dual}) is an involution.
-Note that the dual isothermic surface is defined through one-forms and the periodicity properties of $f:{\cal R}\to \R^3$ are not respected.
+Note that the dual isothermic surface is defined through one forms and the periodicity properties of $f:{\cal R}\to \R^3$ are not respected.